devglow icon

 Claude Code (stdio)

-claude mcp add -s user devglow -- npx devglow-mcp@latest
+claude mcp add -s user devglow -- npx --prefer-offline devglow-mcp@latest

 Cursor / Other MCP clients (stdio)